Nalamoluvenkatakrishnakanth/Tableau-Pizza_Sales/README.md

 #### Key Visuals:

-Revenue trends using time-series charts.
+-Revenue trends using time-series charts.

-Top-selling pizzas using bar charts.
+-Top-selling pizzas using bar charts.

-Customer segmentation using heatmaps.
+-Customer segmentation using heatmaps.

-Geographic sales distribution using maps.
+-Geographic sales distribution using maps.

-Filters & Interactivity:
+-Filters & Interactivity:

-Dynamic filters for date ranges, pizza types, and locations.
+-Dynamic filters for date ranges, pizza types, and locations.

-Drill-down options for deeper insights.
+-Drill-down options for deeper insights.

 ### Key Insights
-Which pizza types contribute the most to revenue?
+-Which pizza types contribute the most to revenue?

-How does seasonality impact sales?
+-How does seasonality impact sales?

-Which customer demographics drive the highest orders?
+-Which customer demographics drive the highest orders?

-What are the peak ordering times for business optimization?
+-What are the peak ordering times for business optimization?

 ### Future Enhancements
-Integrate real-time data pipelines for live dashboard updates.
+-Integrate real-time data pipelines for live dashboard updates.

-Enhance customer segmentation using predictive analytics.
+-Enhance customer segmentation using predictive analytics.

 Implement automated SQL queries for seamless data refresh.